Over 145 Years of Trust

 In 1927, with the Halsted name growing throughout the industry, Mr. Halsted sensed the need to expand the manufacturing facility.
 He purchased land in Jersey City, New Jersey, and built the 45,000 square foot factory where Halsted remained until 2016.
 With the new facility producing more than two thousand bags per hour, a 1929 edition of Bags Magazine named Halsted, “one of the most up to date bag plants in the country.”

 In 1944, Mr. Halsted hired Henry Jaszewski as an assistant bookkeeper.
-Although only a part-time position, Henry managed to form a close relationship with Mr. Halsted and worked his way up the ranks over the next thirty years – to assistant treasurer, vice president, and ultimately president and part owner.
+Although only a part-time position, Henry managed to form a close relationship with Mr. Halsted and worked his way up the ranks over the next thirty years – to assistant treasurer, vice president, and ultimately president and part-owner.
 When Mr. Halsted passed away in 1974, Henry assumed sole ownership of Halsted.

+Under Henry’s leadership, Halsted expanded nationally, and began servicing packaging distributors outside the New York metropolitan area for the very first time.
 In 1977, Henry was joined by his son-in-law, Michael Murphy.
 Recognizing the need to stay competitive in a changing global market, Henry and Michael soon began the practice of importing polypropylene bags from factories overseas.
-To date, Halsted has formed partnerships with factories in Bangladesh, India, China, Indonesia, Taiwan, The Philippines, Thailand, Vietnam, and Korea.
-These relationships are critical to Halsted’s unique ability to get our customer the most competitive price available.
+To date, Halsted has trusted manufacturing partners in Bangladesh, India, China, Indonesia, Taiwan, The Philippines, Thailand, Vietnam, Korea, Mexico, and Cambodia.